-The sub-fund's investment strategy pursues an overall ESG approach in which the sustainable orientation of the sub-fund is to be ensured by taking into account various sustainability indicators.
+The sub-fund's investment strategy pursues an overall ESG approach in which the transformation-related alignment of the sub-fund is to be ensured by taking into account various sustainability factors.

 The general investment strategy of the sub-fund is described in "The sub-fund at a glance - Quoniam Funds Selection SICAV - Global Equities MinRisk" of this Sales Prospectus under the heading "Investment policy".
+Exclusion criteria are set for the acquisition of certain assets of the sub-fund.
+These criteria are described in the section "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?".